influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

    We recommend writing data directly to *both* Kapacitor and InfluxDB.
    This allows stream tasks to continue to work.
    (See dual writes using Telegraf.)
-   If you use other mechanisms to feed data into InfluxDB, Telegraf could be used as an intermediate layer to feed both Kapacitor and InfluxDB.
+   If you use other mechanisms to feed data into InfluxDB, Telegraf can be used as an intermediate layer to feed both Kapacitor and InfluxDB.
    There are other architectures and mechanisms possible.

    Need more help?
 Reach out in the [community forums](https://community.influxdata.com).